fjohan/swedia-formants-2026/README.md

 ## Plotting midpoint vowel spaces

 `Scripts/plot_midpoint_vowel_spaces.py` constructs midpoint vowel spaces from fixed Praat, FastTrack, or PCA measurements.
 It can aggregate by village or speaker, optionally include incomplete speakers, and plot vowel positions, directed vowel-pair arrows, pair midpoints, and fitted ellipses.
 It also exports ellipse angles and geographic coordinates for subsequent spatial analyses.

+## Relating ellipse angles to geography

+`Scripts/analyze_north_south_vs_angle.py` relates vowel-space and midpoint-ellipse angles to geographic north–south position.
+It produces angle maps, correlation plots, Pearson and Spearman statistics, and village-permutation tests, with clustered treatment of speaker-level observations.

+## Analysing directed vowel pairs

+`Scripts/analyze_vowel_pair_geography.py` measures changes along the axis of each directed vowel pair.
+It separates movement of the two endpoints, movement of the pair midpoint, and expansion or compression of the pair, and models their potentially nonlinear relationship with north–south position.

+## Summarizing regional pair midpoints

+`Scripts/plot_regional_pair_midpoint_summary.py` provides a compact regional view of vowel-pair midpoints.
+Speakers can be divided into approximately equal north, central, and south groups or into Norrland, Svealand, and Götaland.
+Arrows identify pairs with a monotonic ordering across the three groups.